Postdoctoral Fellowship for Tunisian Scholars

 The Tunisia Office of the Center for Middle Eastern Studies at Harvard University invites Tunisian scholars to submit applications for a postdoctoral fellowship at Harvard University.
 The call for applications is open to scholars in the Humanities or Social Sciences who have received their PhD within the past seven years.
-The fellowship extends for 10 months, from September 1, 2018, to June 30, 2019.
+The fellowship extends for 10 months, from September 1, 2019, to June 30, 2020.
 The successful candidate will reside in the greater Boston area and will be required to teach a one-semester course on the area of specialization, in English or in Arabic.
-Preference will be given to the most qualified applicant whose research includes Tunisia and North Africa.
+Preference will be given to the most qualified applicant whose research includes Tunisia, North Africa, or the Middle East.

-Applicants are required to submit the following materials as one PDF document:
+Applicants are required to submit the following materials before April 1, 2019 [12:00 AM, CET]

 - A current curriculum vitae, in English.